 A public opinion survey was conducted and reported.
 Funded: $25,000

-The Two Coves Plan (1994 and 2001) Commissioned by Goodwill Industries of Greater New York, Inc., with support of the Surdna Foundation to develop a coordinated social service and civic organization partnership.
+The Two Coves Plan (1994 and 2001) was Commissioned by Goodwill Industries of Greater New York, Inc., with the support of the Surdna Foundation to develop a coordinated social service and civic organization partnership.
 Contracted in October 2001 to renew the community planning process and research services.
 Implementation components of planning included developing a community park and the possible location of new senior housing.
 Funded: $65,000

 A Competitive Gowanus Canal (1987 & 2001) A strategic planning update of my 1987 analysis in 2001 was entitled The Gowanus Canal Development Study.
 Both studies examined land uses and development opportunities for the Gowanus Canal Development Corporation.
 Both predicted well, but decades ahead of the capital available.

 This work defined public and private investment real estate investment choices and policies anticipated with a flushing tunnel’s reactivation.
 The story is well known about the failure in 1968.
 This work is representative of an extensive field survey land use analysis process.
 Funded: $75,000.

 A deep long look at polluted water was painful.
 Still, the pump is back, but while investment is slow but steady, it remains insufficient.
 I was correct on all of the possibilities but wrong on the community’s interest in social and economic progress.
 Also, we argued for a climate change study.
 The best we got was a regulation to waterproof new structures to 14 feet above mean high tide.
 Sadly this made, the argument for more affordable housing less possible.